Clown (Korn song): Music video

-The video begins with the band walking in a hallway of a high school.
+The video begins with the band walking in a hallway in El Segundo High School.
 There are shots of a clown balancing something on his nose.
 Soon, the band starts playing in a locker room which appears to be happening at night.
 Jonathan Davis is seen singing and, in some clips, he's sitting in a locker room inside one of the dry showers.
 With a few people spraying a little bit of water on his hair to tease him.
 This represents some of his painful experiences in high school of being teased.
 It also features the band in a gym with clips of jocks in their football jerseys and cheerleaders seen by someone in the halls.
 One of the cheerleaders goes into a bathroom and starts smiling in the dark room.
 She proceeds to brush her hair with her hands.
 Clips also show the band performing in a dark room.
 The video ends with the cheerleader in the bathroom taking off her shirt, showing a tattoo on her back which is the band's logo.
 The music video most likely could be them in the school after a football game at night.
-The music video was directed by McG; it first aired in April 1996, and by May it was in the top 50 rotation on MTV.
+The music video was directed by McG; and produced by Dana Shaffer at the production house “Sunshine Filmworks” in Hollywood.
+It first aired in April 1996, and by May it was in the top 50 rotation on MTV.